open5e/open5e/source/monsters/tome-of-beasts/S/spark.rst

 **Inhabit.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target.
-*Hit:* The target must succeed on a DC 14 Charisma saving throw or become dominated by the spark, as the dominate person spell.
+*Hit:* The target must succeed on a DC 14 Charisma saving throw or become dominated by the spark, as the :ref:`srd:dominate-person` spell.
 The spark instantly enters the target’s space and merges into the target’s physical form.
 While inhabiting a creature, a spark takes no damage from physical attacks.
 The target creature receives a +4 bonus to its Dexterity and